Best Cable Trap Exercises For Strength & Size

 Tips

-• Prevent from rolling your shoulders, as this is incorrect form and can result in injury.
+• Prevent from rolling your shoulders, as this is an incorrect form and can result in injury.

 2. Cable Upright Row

 The upright row is a movement that targets many of the large muscles in the upper back and shoulders, which is key for many movements (see below) in strength, power, and fitness sports.
-The cable exercise targets all of the upper, middle, and lower trap muscles.
+It targets all of the upper, middle, and lower trap muscles.

-Cable upright rows are an exercise that nearly everyone can do using a wide variety of grip widths.
+Cable upright rows are an exercise that nearly everyone can do using various grip widths.

 Cable machines keep tension on the muscles throughout the entire range of motion, ultimately improving muscle activation and hypertrophy.